gideonswear/alx-zero_day/README.md

-my first readme in alx
+my first readme in alx as a software in enginner